MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [GWLB](https://aws.amazon.com/blogs/aws/introducing-aws-gateway-load-balancer-easy-deployment-scalability-and-high-availability-for-partner-appliances/) is a service intended to enable the deployment of virtual appliances in the form of firewalls, intrusion detection/prevention systems and deep packet inspection systems.
 The appliances get sent the original traffic [encapsulated via the Geneve protocol](https://aws.amazon.com/blogs/networking-and-content-delivery/integrate-your-custom-logic-or-appliance-with-aws-gateway-load-balancer/).[^99328]

-[^99328]: The usual suspects [Aiden Steele](https://awsteele.com/blog/2022/01/20/aws-gwlb-deep-packet-manipulation.html), [Luc van Donkersgoed](https://web.archive.org/web/20220129101637/https://www.sentiatechblog.com/geneveproxy-an-aws-gateway-load-balancer-reference-application), and [Corey Quinn](https://www.lastweekinaws.com/blog/what-i-dont-get-about-the-aws-gateway-load-balancer/) have written about this feature.
+[^99328]: The usual suspects [Aiden Steele](https://awsteele.com/blog/2022/01/20/aws-gwlb-deep-packet-manipulation.html), [Luc van Donkersgoed](https://web.archive.org/web/20220129101637/https://www.sentiatechblog.com/geneveproxy-an-aws-gateway-load-balancer-reference-application), and [Corey Quinn](https://www.lastweekinaws.com/blog/what-i-dont-get-about-the-aws-gateway-load-balancer/) have written about GWLB.

 The reason why PrivateLink was mostly a non-option was that interface endpoint ENIs have "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" enabled, and [you cannot disable it since it is managed by AWS](#why-is-vpc-privatelink-not-a-straightforward-option).